- Hunter's 68th Street Campus

 The Brookdale dormitory is located in New York City's Kips Bay/Gramercy Park area on 25th Street between 1st Avenue and FDR Drive.
 From the Brookdale dorm, it takes about 25-30 minutes by subway or 40 minutes by bus to get to the 68th Street campus, or you can take the 45 minute walk on a beautiful day.
 The distance from Hunter's main campus does make it difficult for students to roll out of bed five minutes before class, but the 15 minute walk to the #6 train helps to awaken you and it takes you past great places to eat, as well as the bustling campuses of the School of Visual Arts and Baruch College.

-The new "Mac" Center is housed in a landmark building at 35 West 67th Street.
+The Macaulay Center is housed in a landmark building at 35 West 67th Street.

 In addition to its administrative offices, this easily-accessed brownstone boasts two theaters, an informal student lounge, seminar rooms and quiet student study space, all of which Honors scholars are encouraged to use.
 Recently renovated, this is a terrific space for Honors students to meet informally, hold club meetings, and just hang out when on the west-side of Manhattan.